Zacharyat19/Sorting-Visualization/README.md

 # Sorting-Visualization
-A sorting visualiser built in python for Bubble, Selection, and Merge sort.
+A sorting visualiser built in python for Bubble and Merge sort.
+(currently windows only)